jharring17/jharring17/README.md

 - 🖥 I've completed coursework in **Discrete Structures, Data Structures, Computer Architecture and Organization, Algorithms, Systems Programming, Principles of Programming Languages, Linear Algebra, Statistics**

-- 👨‍💻 All of my projects are available at [jharringtonportfolio.com](jharringtonportfolio.com)

 - 📫 How to reach me **jackharrington1117@gmail.com** (personal) or **jharring@stevens.edu** (school)

 <h3 align="left">Connect with me:</h3>